Tractable Uncertainty for Structure Learning: Experiments

 Finally, the \textit{mean-squared error of causal effects} $\text{MSE-CE}(q, B)$ measures the squared difference between the expected posterior causal effect $BCE_q(i, j)$, and the true causal effect $E_{ij}(B)$ (for variable pair $i, j$).
 This is then averaged over all (distinct) pairs $i, j$:

-For the sample-based posterior approximations \dibs{} and \gadget{}, the expectations over $q$ in $BCE_q$ are computed by averaging over all samples.
-For \trustd{} and \trustg{}, we also sample from $q_\spnweight$ to approximate the expectation.
-However, for AUROC and MSE-CE, we employ exact computation of the expectations (with respect to the OrderSPN $q_\spnweight$) using our query answering algorithms for marginal edge probabilities/causal effects respectively.

 We show the results in Figure \ref{fig:PerformanceFigure} for all methods. \trustd{} and \trustg{} match or outperform their counterparts across all metrics, with especially strong performance on E-SHD, where \trustg{} is best by a clear margin for both $d= 16, 32$.
-Interestingly, we find that both the oracle methods used for structure seeding and the subsequent VI parameter learning are of great importance for achieving the best posterior approximation.
+Interestingly, we find that both the oracle methods used for SPN structure learning and the subsequent VI parameter learning are important for achieving the best posterior approximation; see Appendix \ref{sec:ablation} for further details.